evedata.measurement subpackage

 processing, analysis and plotting.

-However, the measurement
+However, the measurement subpackage is still

 general enough to cope with all the different kinds of measurements the eve